 Last week, LaTourette and Dent unveiled a new white paper, “From Fiscal Cliff to Fiscal Tsunami,” advocating a compromise approach on fiscal issues.
 “Compromise is not a capitulation of principle,” the paper says.

-This article appears in the Feb.
-12, 2013, edition of National Journal Daily as GOP ‘Swing Voters’ Becoming a Force.
+This article appears in the February 12, 2013 edition of NJ Daily as GOP ‘Swing Voters’ Becoming a Force.